rivenintech/fundrush/README.md

 This project is still in active development phase.
 Main features that are yet to be implemented:

+- [ ] Finalize the admin dashboard for campaign management:
+  - [x] Basic dashboard and authentication implemented
+  - [x] Add campaign creation and editing features
+  - [ ] Improve dashboard UI and usability
+  - [ ] Add analytics
 - [ ] Optimize pages for performance
-- [ ] Create admin dashboard for managing campaigns, viewing donations and stats + auth
 - [ ] Improve campaign page:
   - [ ] Donate button - connect to Stripe for payment flow (demo mode)
   - [ ] About section - use rich text editor/markdown for campaign description